-- the customer's load profile is significantly different from comparable connections; and - the customer can clearly demonstrate that continuation of standard arrangements is likely to result in inefficient outcomes. - 141.
-Aurora Energy currently has three operative non-standard agreements.
-Aurora Energy expects to generate approximately 0.4% of target revenue (\$0.6m) from these three ICPs for the year ending 31 March 2024. - 142.
-Further details of non-standard contracts are available on the distributor agreement page of Aurora Energy's website (www.auroraenergy.co.nz). - 143.
-A complete review of the approach towards non-standard contracts during the coming year is proposed to ensure alignment with the 2019 pricing principles.
+- the customer's load profile is significantly different from comparable connections; and - the customer can clearly demonstrate that continuation of standard arrangements is likely to result in inefficient outcomes. - 153.
+Aurora Energy currently has one non-standard agreement, covering two separate ICPs.
+We expect to generate approximately 0.2% of target revenue (\$0.4m) from these two ICPs for the year ending 31 March 2025.
+The prices are set to recover the direct costs of supply (including capital investment and transmission) as well as an apportionment of shared network costs.
+This ensures the pricing is consistent with the Electricity Authority's pricing principles by being subsidy free (greater than avoidable costs, and less than standalone costs). - 154.
+The service levels for the non-standard contract is based on an n-security of supply standard, consistent with other customers in the area.